t-dillon/tdoku/docs/sudoku.md

 That's to say that each digit 1-9 must occur once and only once within each group.
 The union of 3 horizontally or vertically adjacent boxes is a <b>band</b>.
 A set of 3 horizontally or vertically adjacent cells *within* a box is an <b>intersection</b> (of a box with a row or column).
 There are 27 groups, 6 bands, and 54 intersections.
-The given values are <b>clues</b>.
+The initially assigned values are <b>clues</b>.

 Elsewhere in Sudoku-land you may see various synonyms for boxes (squares or regions), groups (units or houses), or bands (chutes, stacks, towers, or floors), but box, group, and band are